clamquarter/SpongeBob-Quiz-App/README.md

 # SpongeBob Quiz App

 <h3>Summary</h3>
 In this app, the user takes a short quiz about Spongebob, of course.
 It's a very simple 5-question quiz with 3 result options.
 A working deployment can be found <a href="https://clamquarter.github.io/SpongeBob-Quiz-App/">here</a>.
-This web app is a an assignment from the Thinkful Engineering Immersion Intro.
-Students were tasked with:
+This is an assignment from the Thinkful Engineering Immersion Intro.
+Students were tasked with:<br><br>

 <ul>
 <li>Building a javascript based web app with minimal text in index.html</li>